USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Discovery.md

     ## [1] 20070

-This query returns all of the NWIS sites that are in South Carolina To be more specific, let's say we only want stream sites.
+This query returns all of the NWIS sites that are in South Carolina.
+To be more specific, let's say we only want stream sites.
 This requires the `siteType` argument and the abbreviation "ST" for stream.
 See other siteTypes [here](https://help.waterdata.usgs.gov/code/site_tp_query?fmt=html).

 ``` r
 sites_sc_stream <- whatNWISsites(stateCd="SC", siteType="ST")